Idowu-David/alx-pre_course01/README.md

-This is my first Readme file in ALX
+This is my first Readme file in ALX.